 Calories Burned: 358/444/644

 A refreshing way to torch calories, swimming is a great activity to dive into this summer.
-Plus, it's a great option for those who may suffer from knee or lower-back pain because it's considered a nonimpact sport.
+Plus, it's a great option for those who may have knee or lower-back pain because it's considered a nonimpact sport.
 The water gives you buoyancy, so you'll float through your session without putting pressure on your joints.

 To get the most from your swimming session, proper form is key!
 Keep your head in line with your torso and look straight down toward the bottom of the pool, Christophe Keller, triathlete and founder of Enjoy Swimming writes on his site.
 Don't look forward, as that can lead to your hips and legs dropping and you'll have to kick harder to keep them up.
 And while swimming can be a solo sport, the Red Cross advises people to always have a swim buddy, as there's safety in numbers.